First day in a new job tips:

 Scan social media.

 You can use social networking sites to gain more information.
 Your new employer will most likely have profile pages and you may be able to connect with some staff through these.
 This will help break down some of those initial barriers.
 It may also be possible to drop in on your new workplace before you start work, which will help you get to know a few of your future co-workers personally before your first day and will make your entrance that much easier.
+Ensure you look at their most recent content shared via social media channels.
+It's also the best place to keep up-to-date with the latest company news and updates.

 Take a holiday.